zextras/tech-doc/source/_includes/_admincli/ext-ad.rst

 .. card:: Scenario

-   This scenario defines a few values that are used for the connection to an *external LDAP server*.
+   This scenario defines a few values that are used for the connection to an *external AD server*.
 Adapt them according to your needs!

    * Define on |product| the domain ``ad-auth.example.com``